FlintMC/FlintMC/README.md

 versions (including 1.16 and 1.8).

 Contributions are welcome, just make sure to take a look at our contribution guidelines first.
-We would also love to chat with You about Flint on our [Discord Server](https://discord.gg/tPb9j3ZBXu).
+We would also love to chat with you about Flint on our [Discord Server](https://discord.gg/tPb9j3ZBXu).
 We always appreciate feedback.